d2l-ai/d2l-en/chapter_recurrent-modern/machine-translation-and-dataset.md

 (number of time steps or tokens) argument in :numref:`sec_language-model`.
-In machine translation, each example is a pair of source and target text sequences, where the two text sequence may have different lengths.
+In machine translation, each example is a pair of source and target text sequences, where the two text sequences may have different lengths.

 For computational efficiency,
 we can still process a minibatch of text sequences